waitingonalice/Visual-Algo/README.md

-This project was a school project developed with React in an attempt to display how algorithms interact with a certain dataset.
+This was a school project developed with React in an attempt to display how algorithms interact with a certain dataset.

 GitHub pages live website here: https://waitingonalice.github.io/Visual-Algo/